 Information for Students

-If you have a disability and desire to attend, or are already attending, Tarleton State University, your point of first contact should be the Coordinator of Student Disability Services.
-CAAT Student Disability Services exists to assist students with documented disabilities as they pursue their goal of a college education.
+The Center for Access and Academic Testing assists students with documented disabilities as they pursue their goal of a college education.
 The office serves as a liaison between students and the university in matters of communication and action toward achievement of reasonable accommodations.
-Each student is encouraged to act as his or her own advocate, and take the major responsibility for securing services and accommodations.
 Our office provides students with the voluntary and confidential means to seek accommodations for academic and related needs.
 Early and regular contact will assure the timely identification of needed services, and the location of resources and options available to the student.

 Eligibility For Services